Saab 900: Engine development

 Saab introduced a turbocharger in 1978 in its 99 Turbo with the B engine (based on the Triumph Slant-4 engine).
 This engine was also used in early 900 Turbo models.

 For 1981 the B-engine was re-designed as the H engine, which was used through to 1993 (and 1994 cabriolets).
 Unlike the earlier version, the H-engine is very durable.
 Saab used Bosch-made mechanical K-Jetronic continuous fuel injection in the fuel injected and 8-valve turbocharged versions, and the Bosch LH 2.2, 2.4 and 2.4.2 and Lucas Automotive electronic fuel injection systems were used in the 16-valve versions.
-The 2.1 L inline-four 16-valve engine used the Bosch LH 2.4.2 EZK electronic ignition system with knock sensor.
+The 2.1 L inline-four 16-valve engine used the Bosch LH 2.4.2 EZK electronic ignition system with a knock sensor.
 1981 was also the first year that the Turbo was available with an automatic transmission.
 The four-speed manual option disappeared after this year.

 What set the 900 Turbo apart from its turbo-equipped competitors, especially in the early- and mid-1980s, was the development and use of the Automatic Performance Control (APC) boost controller from 1982.
 The system allowed the engine to run at the limits of engine knocking.
-The system had a knock sensor attached to the intake side of the motor block and if knocking of any kind was present, the APC-system would decrease the charge pressure by opening a wastegate, a bypass to the exhaust.
+The system had a knock sensor attached to the intake side of the engine block and if knocking of any kind was present, the APC-system would decrease the charge pressure by opening a wastegate, a bypass to the exhaust.
 This enabled the use of various octane fuels and also made the use of the turbocharger safer for the engine.
-Some 900 Aeros, Carlssons and Commemorative Editions had special APC controllers in red and black enclosures (so-called "redbox" APCs) that provided more boost and increased power to 175 hp or 185 hp without a catalytic converter.
-By 1983, Saab had sold 100,000 turbo-charged cars and were leading the world.
+Some 900 Aeros, Carlssons and Commemorative Editions had special APC controllers in red and black enclosures that provided more boost and increased power to 175 hp or 185 hp without a catalytic converter.
+By 1983, Saab had sold 100,000 turbo-charged cars.

-At first, Saab used a Garrett turbocharger (T3), which was oil-cooled.
+At first, Saab used a Garrett T3 turbocharger, which was oil-cooled.
 From 1988 through 1990, water-cooled T3s were fitted.
-In 1990, Saab fitted Mitsubishi TE-05 turbochargers in the SPG models only for the USA; for other countries, and for the US from 1991, all 900 Turbos were fitted with the TE-05.
-Also water-cooled, the TE-05 was slightly smaller than the Garrett T3s, providing improved throttle response and quicker spool-up.
+In 1990, Saab fitted Mitsubishi TE-05 turbochargers in the SPG models only for the US; for other countries, and for the US from 1991, all 900 Turbos were fitted with the TE-05.
+Also water-cooled, the TE-05 was slightly smaller than the Garrett T3, providing improved throttle response and quicker spool-up.
 The TE-05's exhaust inlet flange utilizes a Garrett T3 pattern.